monpeco/asynchronous-javascript/module1/module1.md

 ### addEventListener()

-The addEventListener(eventType,eventHandler) method call is used to add an event listener to a DOM object.
-The eventType argument is a string that represents the type of event that is being listened for.
-The eventHandler is a callback function that handles the event once it is detected.
+The `addEventListener(eventType,eventHandler)` method call is used to add an event listener to a DOM object.
+The `eventType` argument is a string that represents the **type of event that is being listened for*.
+The `eventHandler` is a **callback function** that handles the event once it is detected.

-Notice how the document.getElementById() and addEventListener() method calls are used to reference a DOM element and add an event listener to it.
+Notice how the `document.getElementById()` and `addEventListener()` method calls are used to reference a DOM element and add an event listener to it.

 HTML: